mcason/Eagle3D/README.md

 This package is independent from cadsoft.

-  NOTE:  The testing branch will be highly unstable until further notice.
+  NOTE:  The testing branch should work quite well.
+Test and report any issues.